OCILLA, Ga. — It was a case that shook a small Georgia town.

 News of an arrest Thursday in the killing of popular Ocilla teacher Tara Grinstead brought some relief for those who knew Grinstead well.

 The case has been on the hearts and minds of the people of Ocilla for more than a decade after Grinstead disappeared from her home in October 2005.
 She was last seen at a co-worker’s barbecue before she left to go home.

-She was a former beauty queen who was well-liked in the small town.
+who was well-liked in the small town.

 Law enforcement officials from several agencies gathered Thursday afternoon to announce that Ryan Alexander Duke had been arrested and charged Grinstead's killing.

 “It's emotional.
 I have staff members that are emotional at the school,” said assistant principal Thad Clayton with Irwin County High School, who worked with Grinstead at the time of her death.

 “It's emotional and we'd like to be able to continue to move forward and to heal,” Clayton told Channel 2’s Lori Wilson.